markh-de/KiVar/README.md

 ##### Configuration Identification

-Upon start, during the compilation stage, KiVar automatically detects the current variation configuration, i.e., it tries to find a definite choice for each configured aspect, based on the currently assigned values, field contents and attributes for each related footprint.
+Upon start, during the compilation stage, KiVar automatically detects the current variation configuration, i.e., it tries to find one definite choice for each configured aspect, based on the currently assigned values, field contents, attributes and features for each related footprint.

 If they do not exactly match one definite choice (per variation aspect), then the corresponding variation choice selector is preset to the entry _'\<unset>'_.
 This will probably happen before applying a specific choice for the first time or after editing expressions, because not all of the currently assigned footprint properties may perfectly match one of the defined variation choices.